puppetlabs/cisco_ios/README.md

 ###### `ensure`

-Valid values: present, absent
+Valid values: present, absent.

 The basic property that the resource should be in.

-Default value: present
+Default value: present.

 ###### `port`

-Port number of remote syslog server
+Port number of remote syslog server.

 ###### `severity_level`

-Syslog severity level to log
+Syslog severity level to log.

 ###### `vrf`

-Interface to send syslog data from, e.g. "management"
+Interface to send syslog data from, for example, "management".

 ###### `source_interface`

-Source interface to send syslog data from, e.g. "ethernet 2/1"
+Source interface to send syslog data from, for example, "ethernet 2/1".

 ##### Parameters